Extended Lubrication Theory: Improved Estimates of Flow in Channels with Variable Geometry: Theoretical Approximation

 We can integrate the last equation of \eqref{ExtendedLubricationSecondOrder}, and use continuity, to obtain where the function $c_3(X)$ is allowed by the integration.
 With this pressure distribution, we use the $X$-momentum equation to find where $U_0$ is given by equation (\ref{ExtendedLubricationVelocityLeadingOrder}).
-Upon integration, and application of the boundary conditions, we find { }Since we have accounted for the specified dimensionless flow rate at leading order, then we now require \\ $\int_0^{H(X)} U_2 (X,Y)~{\rm d}Y=0$, which leads to
+Upon integration, and application of the boundary conditions, we find { }where primes indicate derivatives with respect to $X$.